turbot/steampipe-mod-aws-insights/dashboards/rds/docs/rds_db_instance_snapshot_detail.md

 - What is the storage configuration of the snapshot?
 - What is the status of the snapshot?
 - How is encryption configured?
+- What relationships does the instance snapshot have with other resources?